SegFaultGitHub/ProjectUbisoft/README.txt

 SCALABITY
 ---------

-In order to speed-up querys and researches, fields `name` and `country` has been indexed.
+In order to speed-up queries and researches, fields `name` and `country` has been indexed.
 Tests had been made with 100 000 lines, and performances weren't affected (queries took less than 100ms to be done).